-The courses and corresponding interim examinations and resit examinations of the prescribed component of each programme are feasibly scheduled.
+The courses and corresponding tests and resits of the prescribed component of each programme are feasibly scheduled.
 However, for the courses chosen by students for the electives of the programme it cannot be guaranteed they will be feasibly scheduled.

 Chapter 5.
-Interim-examinations and resits
+Interim-examinations, tests and resits